Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 Take a peek at all Oma's eCookbooks.
 They make sharing your German heritage a delicious adventure!

 There are many health benefits associated with eating this fermented cabbage, sauerkraut.
-It is high in vitamins C, B, and K, low in calories, and high in calcium, magnesium, and fiber.
+It is high in vitamin C, vitamin B, and vitamin K, low in calories, and high in calcium, magnesium, and fiber.

 It's even healthier eaten raw.
 Try it in a salad!